zzergAtStage/ed-monitor/README.md

 ## Prerequisites

-* Java Development Kit (JDK): Ensure JDK 17 or higher is installed on your system.
+* Java Development Kit (JDK): Ensure JDK 17(22 for lastest releases) or higher is installed on your system.

-* Build Tool: Maven or Gradle is required for building the project.
+* Build Tool: Maven is required for building the project.
 ```bash
 mvn package -Dmaven.test.skip
 mvn spring-boot:run